Alternate Currencies#

 Each work breakdown structure contains the following fields on the Billing tab:

-These fields match those shown on the job card considering their values are copied from there.
-Except for the invoice currency, the values can be changed in each WBS version so that you can calculate jobs at different exchange rates across multiple versions.
+These fields match those shown on the project card considering their values are copied from there.
+Except for the invoice currency, the values can be changed in each WBS version so that you can calculate projects at different exchange rates across multiple versions.

 Note